TheNuelgeek/My-Short-Note-to-Data-Structure/Data-structure-note.md

 # SEARCH

-   - **Linear search** is an alorithm technique, where you must traverse through the array's index to obtain a value. that is measurable in O(N) .
+   - **Linear search** is an alorithm technique, where you must traverse through the array's index to obtain a value. that is measurable in O(N) . [typescript implementation](https://github.com/TheNuelgeek/Data-Structure-Algorthim-kata-machine/blob/master/src/day1/LinearSearchList.ts)
    - A form of search method called **binary search** involves halving the size of an ordered dataset until the target value is located.
 Measured in
-O(logN) or O(NlogN)
+O(logN) or O(NlogN). [typescript implementation](https://github.com/TheNuelgeek/Data-Structure-Algorthim-kata-machine/blob/master/src/day1/BinarySearchList.ts)

 -----------

 # SORT
 -  **Bubble sort** is a type of algorithm where a single iteration produces the largest number (data) at the last index till the dataset is sorted.
 The next iteration won’t include the last index.
-It is measured in O(N^2).
+It is measured in O(N^2). [typescript implementation](https://github.com/TheNuelgeek/Data-Structure-Algorthim-kata-machine/blob/master/src/day1/BubbleSort.ts)
 -  **A linked list** is a linear collection of data elements whose order is not given by their physical placement in memory.
 Instead, each element points to the next.
 It is a data structure consisting of a collection of nodes which together represent a sequence.
-Runtime is O(1)
+Runtime is O(1).
 -  **A Queue** is a specific implementation of a linked list where there is no Bi link to the Node, which is denoted as FIFO (First In First Out) operation.
-The runtime is N(1)
+The runtime is N(1). [typescript implementation](https://github.com/TheNuelgeek/Data-Structure-Algorthim-kata-machine/blob/master/src/day1/Queue.ts)
 -  **A Stack** is a single-Linked list where we get to add to it and remove from the head, denoted as FILO (First In Last Out).
-Runtime is O(1)
+Runtime is O(1). [typescript implementation](https://github.com/TheNuelgeek/Data-Structure-Algorthim-kata-machine/blob/master/src/day1/Stack.ts)

 ----
 # ARRAY